Themes | Healthcare & Patient Safety | The Accountability Index

 The Department of Health and Social Care must urgently appoint a dedicated national SEND lead to drive accountability and coordination across the health system.
 This role must be empowered and mandated to provide coherent strategic leadership on the delivery of health- related SEND duties, forge robust partnerships with education and 173 care sectors, and ensure that the needs...

-terms: care, health, social
+Matched on terms: care, health, social

 90match

-terms: care, health, social
+Matched on terms: care, health, integration, social

 LGO / SPSO decision